mdiorio371/SV_phylo/README.md

 ### 1. Identifying impactful structural variants
-The package scores SVs by their contribution to clustering and phylogenetic separation.
+Score recurrent SVs by their contribution to clustering and phylogenetic separation.
-Variants above the impact threshold can be highlighted in a **lollipop plot**:

 <p align="center">